New & Transfer International Students

 CPT Requirements

-First, contact the Student Support Specialist to receive an Advisor Recommendation Form.
+To apply, contact the Student Support Specialist to receive an Advisor Recommendation Form.
 You will also need to secure an offer letter from your potential co-op or internship host that details their contact information, your duties of employment, and the dates of your employment.
-With those two documents completed and your enrollment in an internship course, the Student Support Specialist will issue you an I-20 with CPT work authorization.
+With those two documents completed and your enrollment in a required internship course, the Student Support Specialist will issue you an I-20 with CPT work authorization.

 CPT Duration & Repetitions

-Curricular Practical Training authorizes employment that is tied to your degree major fulfillment.
-This means you can only pursue CPT if your degree major requires a co-op or internship class, and you must take this class alongside your CPT employment.
+CPT authorizes employment that is tied to your degree major fulfillment.
+You may only pursue CPT if your degree major requires a co-op or internship class, and you must take this class alongside your CPT employment.
 The start and end dates of your CPT must approximately match the dates of your co-op or internship class.
 Last, you can only use CPT for as many co-op or internship credit hours apply towards your degree, which varies across majors.
 If you are not receiving credit towards your degree with your internship or co-op class, you cannot pursue CPT.

 Students are allowed to take CPT more than once IF they have not used all of their required internship hours that fulfill their degree requirements.
 Many students choose to take a single credit internship each semester to spread CPT across multiple semesters.